whhxp/CFortranTranslator/README.md

 # CFortranTranslator
-A translator between C and Fortran.
+A translator between C++ and Fortran90.

 ## Install
-win_flex and win_bison
+1. win_flex and win_bison
-boost
+2. boost
-vs2015
+3. vs2015

 ## fortran grammar restrictions and translate rules
-for all accepted grammar please refer to for90.y
+refer to for90.y for all accepted grammar
 ### keywords

 1. no word after `END [DO|IF|CASE|...]` term